BayraktarLab/cell2location/README.md

 import cell2location
 ```
 which tells theano (cell2location dependency) to use the GPU before importing cell2location (or it's dependencies - theano & pymc3).
+For data with 4039 locations and 10241 genes the analysis should take about 17-40 minutes depending on GPU hardware.

 #### 2. `FloatingPointError: NaN occurred in optimization.`